dirediredock/React.js_HelloWorld/README.md

 5. Browser will open with React app (with hot reloading!).
 6. To terminate, Control+C on Terminal.

 Note: TypeScript module components are found in the `src/components` folder.
-Everything else in the working directory is scaffolding so that the browser can interpret and render content, such as "Hello React.js World!" found within `App.tsx` shown in the figure above.
+Everything else in the working directory is scaffolding so that the browser can interpret and render content, such as "Hello React.js World!" found within `App.tsx`, as shown in the figure above, which is also the result of a succesful build of this very repository.

 # List of packages installed through Terminal (requires Homebrew)